Who is it okay to steal from?

 The Value of Labor

 When a capitalist can’t figure out how to automate our job, they look for people so powerless they’ll work for practically nothing.
-When we encounter this in policy discussions, this practice is not just shrugged off but encouraged as “just good business”.
+When we encounter this in policy discussions, representatives don’t just shrug it off.
+They encourage it as “just good business”.

 Exporting Jobs

-Often to find the really desperately poor, they look outside the bounds of our country for workers who don’t have labor protections, minimum wage, and free speech rights.
+Often to find the really desperate people, they look outside the bounds of our country for workers who don’t have labor protections, minimum wage, and free speech rights.
 This is a common complaint every election cycle and yet nothing ever seems to be done to stop it from being just a standard expectation of modern American business.

 Sometimes, these corporate interests will put their fingers on the scales to make those conditions even more optimal for their benefit.